DannyFGitHub/COVID-Net/README.md

-# Models used by COVID PneumoCheck App
+# Models used by CovidNet-TFLite-Mobile-Implementation App

 ___Models converted and forked from the COVID-Net Open Source Initiative (CNOSI)___